 A fire protection plan shall be submitted as part of the preliminary plat.
-Approval by the city Fire Chief is required.
+Approval by the city Fire Chief is required for preliminary and final.
 All Standards of the International Fire Code must be met with regards to fire flow and structure size.
 Additional water source and supply may also be required to mee the fire flow requirements for the use of the structure.
 Additional requirements to recommendations for defensible space may also be required.
-Wildland Urban Interface (WUI) will also need to be referenced for all structures within the CE-3 zone.
+Wildland Urban Interface (WUI) will also need to be referenced followed for all structures within the CE-3 zone.
+If clustering is part of the development plan, the Fire Chief must approve the placement of all clustering.